 Like most meats, both chicken and pork contain no notable amount of carbohydrates.

-Overall, pork is a little richer in vitamins, containing more of vitamin B1, vitamin B12, vitamins B2 and B6 and vitamin E. Pork also contains vitamin C and vitamin D, which chicken is absent in.
+Overall, pork is a little richer in vitamins, containing more of vitamin B1, vitamin B12, vitamins B2 and B6, and vitamin E. Pork also contains vitamin C and vitamin D, which chicken lacks entirely.

-Chicken, on the other hand, is richer in vitamin A, vitamin B3 and vitamin B5.
-One vitamin found in chicken which pork completely lacks is vitamin K.
+On the other hand, chicken is richer in vitamin A, vitamin B3, and vitamin B5.
+One vitamin found in chicken that pork completely lacks is vitamin K.

-Pork and chicken contain the same amount of the folate form of vitamin B9.
+Pork and chicken contain the same amount of folate form of vitamin B9.